• Skip to main content

 Report Warns of White Collar Crimes and ‘Mafia 3.0’

 “When I grew up in Italy in the 1950s, it was still very agricultural.
 Food was very important; produce was very important.
 Everyone made their own olive oil.
-It took me a long time after I moved here to understand that Americans are much further away from their food.” ~Isabella Rossellini
+It took me a long time after I moved here to truly understand that Americans are much further away from their food.” ~Isabella Rossellini

 Italian Olive Oil Scam: See the Olive Oil Brands That Failed the Test.
 Joint Meeting of Eurispes, Coldiretti, and the Observatory on Crime in Agriculture and on the Agri-Food System